-Each grave is for one interment only and there is no mounding.
+Each grave is for one interment only.
 No memorial or marker will be permitted on a grave in the natural burial area.

 All chemicals used in the normal preparation of a body for interment are prohibited in the natural burial area.